 which improves and expands access to assessment for Transition Related Surgery for Ontarians.
 CAMH and its community partners championed this expansion of access to assessments for gender affirming surgery.
 In anticipation of this important system change CAMH partnered with Sherbourne Health Centre (including Rainbow Health Ontario) and Women’s College Hospital on a proposal to expand access to surgery related care.
 Thanks to funding from the MOHLTC the Trans Health Expansion (THEx) partnership is working on several key priorities including improved access to assessment, building capacity of primary care providers, and enhancing access to surgery and post-surgical recovery and support.

-The Adult Gender Identity Clinic at CAMH offers consultations and support to anyone over 18 who wishes to explore issues related to their gender identity, which may include any degree of transgender expression.
-We also offer comprehensive mental health assessments, support and referrals for surgery for clients seeking transition-related surgeries.
+The clinic offers consultations and support to individuals over 18 who wish to explore issues related to their gender identity, which may include any degree of transgender expression.
+Consultation and support may include: comprehensive mental health assessments, individual support and treatment, group-based support and treatment, as well as recommendations for surgery funding and referrals for clients seeking transition-related surgeries.

-The Referral Process
+The Referral Process for Individuals

-Access CAMH phone: 416-535-8501, press 2
+Access CAMH phone: 416-535-8501, and then press 2

 Access CAMH fax: 416-979-6815

 Wait times for assessment